-MUSIC IS LIFE AND LIFE IS MUSIC!
+MUSIC IS LIFE, AND LIFE IS MUSIC!

 Master Jimmy Heath

-Through the course of my career, my performance has been realized through the opportunity to play in bands with some true masters in Jazz.
+Throughout my career, my performance has been realized through the opportunity to play in bands with some true masters in Jazz.
 The Duke Ellington Big Band, The Mingus Big Band, The Dizzy Gillespie Big Band, The Arturo O’Farrell Big Band, The Gerald Wilson Big Band, and The two-time Grammy-winning Dave Holland Big Band.
 In The Dizzy Gillespie Big Band, I’ve had the opportunity to sit in the second alto saxophone chair next to the likes of Jerome Richardson, Jerry Dodgion, and the Great Frank Wess.
 These teachers gave me a wealth of knowledge that I know could not be learned in school.
 I learned how to breathe through the instrument, how to hold it correctly, correct posture, and how to produce a good sound with all the textures that are available to me.
-After 13 years in this band I’ve graduated to the first chair thanks to my teachers.
-These experiences were important to me because the beginning of my career was in smaller ensembles, and historically the opposite was the norm: almost every soloist that we know in Jazz started out his or her career in the big band.
+After 13 years in this band, I graduated to the first chair, thanks to my teachers.
+These experiences were important to me because the beginning of my career was in smaller ensembles, and historically the opposite was the norm: almost every soloist that we know in Jazz started out his or her career in a big band.
 This was where you had the opportunity to sit next to a master night after night.
-I’ve made it a point to be in these ensembles to get the knowledge directly from the masters, and not rely only on books.
+I’ve made it a point to be in these ensembles to get the knowledge directly from the masters and not rely only on books.
 Now, my approach on the saxophone is a combination of all that I’ve learned in these bands, developing an identifiable sound, a strong rhythmic concept, and a personal approach to harmony.

 All of my experience as a performer, recording artist, and composer directly inform my teaching.
 My experience over the years allows me to give my students direct contact with someone that has contributed to the Jazz community while continuing to be an active member of it.
 Also, the theories and techniques I teach to my students are drawn from years of working them out on the bandstand.
-Furthermore, as a graduate of the program, I feel a responsibility to help the program to prosper and continue the tradition that Professor Jimmy Heath started.
+Furthermore, as a graduate of the program, I feel a responsibility to help the program prosper and continue the tradition that Professor Jimmy Heath started.